hashgraph/hedera-hcs-sxc-java/README.md

   - Building HCS app nets with  REST and WebSocket endpoints
 - [Listening Message Queues with logging and  timestamping](./hcs-sxc-java-examples/hcs-sxc-java-mq-consumer)
   - Support for RabbitMQ
+  - Support for Kafka
   - MQ Instant messenger demo with UI
+- Listening and logging Cloudwatch events

 - [Token demo](./hcs-sxc-java-examples/hcs-sxc-java-token-demo)

 ## Compiling the project

 The project consists of several components each of which is a separate maven project with its own `pom.xml` that you can compile individually.
 [Read a brief description of all components](./README-COMPONENTS.md).

-We have bundled all components in a parent `pom.xml` which you can find a the project root folder.
+We have bundled all components in a parent `pom.xml` which you can find at the project root folder.
 Compiling the parent project will **compile all sub-modules** including the [bundled examples](./hcs-sxc-java-examples).
-For the examples to work you need to make sure that [runtime configuration files](#runtime-configuration-files) of each example are complete and accurate.
+For the examples to work you need to make sure that runtime configuration files of each example are complete and accurate.
 Configuration files are consulted only at runtime and are available in each example project.
+Consult the documentation of each example for setting up configuration files.

 *Note: The project uses [lombok](https://projectlombok.org/) which is "a java library that automatically plugs into your editor and build tools, spicing up your java".
 Some IDEs require that a plug in is installed in order for lombok to work.*

 ###### Pre-requisites

 - The project is built on java 10.
 - [Protobuf compiler](https://github.com/protocolbuffers/protobuf) version 3.11.2. (check with `protoc --version` in a command prompt).

-- Some examples require Docker and Docker-Compose
+- Some examples require Docker and Docker-Compos

 At the root of the project issue